Nexus-Ninjas/Liquor-Logic-Backend/README.md

    4) QA branch - QA

 For every PR open it will run Snyk, Sonarqube and Label check Workflows and Once PR is merge it will build the code and upload artifacts to GitHub artifacts
+For every non Prod release creation is automated using Workflows and for every PR merge new GH release will create

 Continous Deployment
 --